openhab/openhab-cloud/README.md

 We will add SSH to access and admin the instance (virtual server) by your console.
 The next two rules a pretty straight forward and depends how you want to run openHAB Cloud on your node.
 We recommend to use only HTTPS for Security reason.
-In this example you also see that we added HTTP.
+In this example, you also see that we added HTTP.

 ![AWS_8.png](/docs/AWS_8.png)